FIDLEG Client Information

 Website: www.ofdl.ch

-The financial institution provides asset management services, portfolio and transaction-related investment advisory services and execution-only services to its clients.
-In the case of an investment advisory mandate with the financial institution, a personal recommendation relating to individual financial instruments is made to the client.
+The financial institution provides its clients with asset management services, portfolio and transaction-related investment advisory services and «execution-only» services.
+In the case of an investment advisory mandate with the financial institution, clients are given a personal recommendation relating to individual financial instruments.
 Ultimately, the decision to buy or sell always remains with the client.

-The financial institution guarantees neither a return nor a success within the scope of the investment activity.
+The financial institution guarantees neither a return nor a success in the investment activity.
 The investment activity can therefore lead to an increase in value but also to a loss in value.

 C. Client segmentation

-Financial service providers must assign their clients to a legally defined client segment and comply with the corresponding behavioral obligations.
-The Financial Services Act provides for the segments "private clients", "professional clients" and "institutional clients".
-A client classification is determined for each client as part of the cooperation with the financial institution.
-Subject to compliance with certain conditions, the client can change the client classification by so-called opting-in or opting-out.
+Financial service providers must assign their clients to a legally pre-defined client segment and comply with the corresponding conduct obligations.
+The Financial Services Act provides for the segments «private clients», «professional clients» and «institutional clients».
+A client classification is defined for each client as part of the cooperation with the financial institution.
+Subject to certain conditions, the client can change the client classification by opting in or opting out.

 D. Information about risks and costs

-The investment advisory and asset management services involve financial risks.
-The financial institution shall hand out the brochure "Risks in Trading with Financial Instruments" to all clients prior to conclusion of the contract.
+Investment advisory and asset management services entail financial risks.
+The financial institution provides all clients with the brochure «Risks involved in trading financial instruments» before the contract is concluded.
 This can also be viewed at www.swissbanking.org.

-In case of any and further questions, the clients of the financial institution may contact their client advisor at any time.
+If clients of the financial institution have any further questions, they can contact their client advisor at any time.

 Risks in connection with the service offered

-For a presentation of the various risks that may arise from the investment strategy for the client’s assets, please refer to the relevant investment advisory or asset management agreements.
+For a description of the various risks that may arise from the investment strategy for the client’s assets, please refer to the corresponding investment advisory or asset management agreements.

-When providing investment advice, the financial institution shall provide its private clients with the basic information sheet of the recommended financial instrument.
+When providing investment advice, the financial institution provides its private clients with the basic information sheet of the recommended financial instrument.

 Cost information

-In connection with the financial services offered by the financial institution, economic ties may exist with third parties.
-The receipt of payments from third parties and their treatment are regulated in detail and comprehensively in the respective investment advisory and asset management agreements.
+Economic ties to third parties may exist in connection with the financial services offered by the financial institution.
+The acceptance of payments from third parties and their treatment are regulated in detail and comprehensively in the investment advisory or asset management agreements.